chrismurrph/default-db-format/README.md

 If for some reason you did want to have maps as *scalar* value objects then `:acceptable-map-value` can be used to specify them.
 So for example setting it to `[:r :g :b]` would allow `{:g 255 :r 255 :b 255}`.
 Vectors are also supported as value objects with `:acceptable-vector-value`.

-If your objects are not simple enough to describe using `:acceptable-map-value` or `:acceptable-vector-value`, or the situation is more that a particular join is designated as a denormalized object holder, then `:bad-field-join` (or `:link` if the join is at the root level) can come to the rescue.
+If your objects are not simple enough to describe using `:acceptable-map-value` or `:acceptable-vector-value`, or the situation is more that a particular join is designated as a denormalized object holder, then `:skip-field-join` (or `:skip-link` if the join is at the root level) can come to the rescue.

 There's a button that will restore the state, after which you should press "Give a root-join a map":

 ![](imgs/20180128-191406.png)

-It is quite common to keep maps (or any other denormalized data) in links, which in a normal application we would do by setting the key `:link` to `:here-is/some-link` in the config file and then doing `(reload-config)` in Figwheel and Shift-F5 in the browser.
+It is quite common to keep maps (or any other denormalized data) in links, which in a normal application we would do by setting the key `:skip-link` to `:here-is/some-link` in the config file and then doing `(reload-config)` in Figwheel and Shift-F5 in the browser.
 Here we can just make use of the "Restore order..." button.
 In reality this where *Default DB Format* is earning its keep - it is telling you about a problem your mutations have inadvertently caused.

 #### Fulcro Inspect